NodeDash/Docs/docs/Providers/overview.md

 ## Benefits of the Provider Architecture

-The provider-based architecture of Helium Device Manager offers several advantages:
+The provider-based architecture of NodeDash offers several advantages:

 - **Modularity**: Add only the services you need
 - **Flexibility**: Choose the external systems that work best for your use case